johnshearing/beemocracy/README.md

       * Bee democracy is structured like so because those structured differently were all selected out of existence
       * Cardano Democracy cannot be modeled on Human Democracy without becoming a selfish monster that self-destructs over time just like all the others.
 But if IOG abstracts the structure and feedback mechanisms found in Bee Democracy and applies these to Cardano Democracy then we will have governance that does not learn to create the very problems it was built to solve in order to feed and grow.
 Evolution already did the research.
 All we need to do is look at what the bees are doing.
 We should model Cardano governance on Bee Democracy -  the one which nature has perfected over the course of millions of years
     * #### **Abstracting bee democracy functions and applying these to Cardano governance**
-      * The data structure of this voting system is much like any online forum that we are used to.
+      * The data structure of this governance system is much like any online forum that we are used to.
       * The governance is hosted on an immutable online forum for:
         *  Submitting and reading governance proposals
         *  Submitting and reading BRep opinions, debate and votes